Harika-SVL/Azure_Devops/notes.md

     * Complex
         * list
         * object/map
-* Generally yaml used for some configuration purposes will have predefined structure/schema
+* Generally yaml used for configuration purposes will have predefined structure/schema

 #### For example : Resume
 ```